KML: Using Machine Learning to Improve Storage Systems: Conclusion

 \section{Conclusion}

-Operating systems and storage systems have begun to support many ever-changing workloads and devices.
+Operating systems and storage systems have to support many ever-changing workloads and devices.
 To provide the best performance, we have to configure storage system knobs based on workloads' needs and device characteristics.
-Unfortunately, current heuristics may not adapt to workload changes quickly enough and require constant development efforts to support new devices.
-We propose \kml to solve these problems---an ML framework inside the OS that adapts quickly to optimize storage performance. \kml enables finer granularity optimizations for individual files in mixed workloads---a challenging problem.
+Unfortunately, current heuristics cannot adapt to workload changes quickly enough and require constant development efforts to support new devices.
+We propose \kml to solve these problems---an ML framework inside the OS that adapts quickly to optimize storage performance. \kml enables finer granularity optimizations for individual files in even mixed workloads---a challenging problem.
 Our preliminary results show that, for a readahead problem, we can boost I/O throughput by up to 2.3$\times$ without imposing significant CPU/memory overheads.
 For the NFS \stt{rsize} problem, the improvement was up to 15$\times$.
+These I/O throughput improvements far outweigh the small memory and CPU consumption of \kml.

-\paragraph{Future work} We plan on using \kml to tune knobs for other OS subsystems: \eg packet and I/O schedulers, networking, and the page cache.
-We are enriching \kml's capabilities by supporting other ML techniques such as reinforcement learning~\cite{kaelbling1996reinforcement}, which can be a better fit for solving OS problems.
+\paragraph{Future work} We plan on using \kml to tune knobs for other OS subsystems: \eg packet and I/O schedulers, and networking.
+We are adding ML techniques to \kml, such as reinforcement learning~\cite{kaelbling1996reinforcement}, which can be a better fit for solving certain OS problems.
 To support more advanced ML approaches (\eg Recurrent Neural Networks (RNNs)~\cite{wiki-rnn}) and Long Short-Term Memory (LSTM)~\cite{hochreiter1997long}), we are extending \kml to support arbitrary computation DAGs.
+We also plan to integrate user-kernel co-operated design into \kml.
+Finally, loading an unverified ML model into a running kernel opens up new attack surfaces.
+We are exploring known techniques to digitally sign and certify loadable models~\cite{linux-code-signing, kim2018broken}.